day88ild/NER_mountain/README.md

 - `README.md`: This file, providing an overview and instructions for the project.
 - `requirements.txt`: List of dependencies required to run the project.
 - `training_new_model.ipynb`: Jupyter notebook for training a new model from scratch.
-- `Report.md`: This file provides report with used and future strategies and results.
+- `Report.pdf`: This file provides report with used and future strategies and results.

 ### Directories